Be the first one to learn about service and product updates.

 - Clips and stickers for attaching the internal barriers.

-Using these parts allows fully assembling three cages or mazes and leaving the remaining 12 base parts as spares.
+Using these parts allows assembling three cages or mazes simultaneously and leaving the remaining 12 base parts as spares.
 If you are using all fifteen bases simultaneously, remember to clean and disinfect the walls and internal barriers before using them for a different mouse.